Heirloom Tomato and Basil Panzanella

 This salad definitely is one of the darlings of summer!
 Great rustic bread is toasted in olive oil and tossed with juicy heirloom tomatoes and a sassy vinaigrette.
 Feel free to swap out basil for another herb or add a couple of handfuls of arugula.
 Make it a light meal by topping the salad with grilled chicken or fish or tossing in crumbled bacon and a sprinkling of feta, chèvre or Parmesan.

-- About 2/3 cup extra virgin olive oil Add to list
+- 2/3 cup extra virgin olive oil, divided Add to list

 - 1 small loaf rustic bread, cut into 1-inch cubes (about 6 cups) Add to list